apache/beam/contributor-docs/code-change-guide.md

 #### Snapshot Version Containers

-By default, a Snapshot version for an SDK under development will use the containers published to the [apache-beam-testing project's container registry](https://us.gcr.io/apache-beam-testing/github-actions).For example, the most recent snapshot container for Java 17 can be found [here](https://us.gcr.io/apache-beam-testing/github-actions/beam_java17_sdk).
+By default, a Snapshot version for an SDK under development will use the containers published to the [apache-beam-testing project's container registry](https://us.gcr.io/apache-beam-testing/github-actions).
+For example, the most recent snapshot container for Java 17 can be found [here](https://us.gcr.io/apache-beam-testing/github-actions/beam_java17_sdk).

 When a version is entering the [release candidate stage](https://github.com/apache/beam/blob/master/contributor-docs/release-guide.md), one final SNAPSHOT version will be published.
 This SNAPSHOT version will use the final containers published on [DockerHub](https://hub.docker.com/search?q=apache%2Fbeam).